Stacie E. Goddard

 Stacie E. Goddard is an American political scientist.
 She is the Mildred Lane Kemper Professor of Political Science at Wellesley College.
 Goddard is known for her research on international order, grand strategy, and global power politics.
-Goddard currently serves as the Faculty Director of the Madeleine Korbel Albright Institute for Global Affairs and is a non-resident fellow of the Quincy Institute.
+Goddard formerly served as the Faculty Director of the Madeleine Korbel Albright Institute for Global Affairs and is a non-resident fellow of the Quincy Institute.